How to Get A Nursing Degree If You Already Have a Bachelor's

 Becoming a nurse with a liberal arts degree

-If you already hold a liberal arts degree, it’s likely you’ll have to complete more ABSN prerequisites — specifically microbiology, anatomy and physiology and statistics.
-The good news is these prerequisite courses will give you a good benchmark of how you’ll do in your ABSN program and give you a chance to sharpen up your understanding of key math and science concepts that will be vital to your success as a nurse.
+Becoming a nurse with a bachelor’s in another field, such as a liberal arts degree, is possible through Madonna’s ABSN.
+However, with a liberal arts degree, you’ll likely have to complete more ABSN prerequisites — specifically microbiology, anatomy and physiology and statistics.
+The good news is these prerequisite courses will give you a good benchmark of how you’ll do in the ABSN program and give you a chance to sharpen your understanding of key math and science concepts that will be vital to your success as a nurse.

 Becoming a nurse with a science degree